 This simply isn’t true.
 HMRC will never approve such a scheme, so if you are told this then the sales team are either lying or ignorant.
 Either way, this is not a good sign and you are being misled.
 Even if you are told that the scheme has an approved reference number; you can guarantee that the reality will be an HMRC investigation, alongside additional penalties, if this number is not declared on your self-assessment.

 We’ve heard a number of these contractor loan schemes will also advertise they have relevant counsel and quality control opinion but when you try to request documents of this they are “commercially sensitive”, or at best, just opinion.
 Either way, this evidence will not stand if you are taken to a tribunal.

 They can promote up to £700 referral bonuses but they can do this because they are making a lot of money out of contractors by keeping their tax and NICs in their pocket.
 A genuine compliant umbrella company will only charge a small margin (around £20-£30 per week) to process payroll and pay the rest to both you and HMRC.
 Any sustainable business would not offer an entire year’s fee as a referral bonus.

-HMRC are cracking down on these providers and have published spotlights to warn users as well as closing down loopholes with anti-avoidance rules.
+HMRC is cracking down on these providers and has published spotlights to warn users as well as closing down loopholes with anti-avoidance rules.
 You can read about more on HMRC Spotlight on Tax Avoidance Scheme.
 Be warned, these companies tend to fold when investigated and HMRC will approach the user for unpaid tax, NICs and penalties.

-If you are a contractor working with these scheme, or know of colleagues that do, then please contact HMRC firstname.lastname@example.org
+If you are working with these contractor loan schemes or know of colleagues that do, then please contact HMRC at firstname.lastname@example.org

 Last, but certainly not least, we would recommend contractors work with a reputable umbrella company who are audited by professional trading bodies within the industry, such as Professional Passport and have affiliations with APSCo or FCSA.